korczis/the-scratch/README.md

   - Install nodejs dependencies with `npm install`
   - Install bower dependencies with `bower install`
+  - Intall elm dependencies with `elm package install`
   - Install dependencies with `mix deps.get`
+  - Create Ecto Databases with `mix ecto.create`
+  - Migrate Ecto Databases with `mix ecto.migrate`
   - Start Phoenix endpoint with `mix phoenix.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

 Ready to run in production?
 Please [check our deployment guides](http://www.phoenixframework.org/docs/deployment).

+## How to

+### Add new page

+- Create new sub-folder for component in web/elm/Component folder

 ## Learn more